-This one-bowl buttermilk Banana Bread with Chocolate Chips is the best banana bread you’ll ever make!
+This one-bowl Buttermilk Banana Bread is the best banana bread recipe you’ll ever make!

 Like many baked goods the addition of buttermilk is the secret ingredient